 This technique can be seen to be a modification of the minimally invasive chevron and akin (MICA) technique described by Redfern and Vernois,(12) whilst also utilizing some parts of the original "Bosch" technique, which was one of the first MIS techniques used in bunion surgery to improve initial stability of the osteotomy.(13, 14).
 The open technique is performed using a traditional technique(15).

-If the neutral alignment of the great toe cannot be achieved with varus pressure on the toe then a percutaneous release of the fibular sesamoid ligaments and conjoined tendon of the adductor hallucis tendon is undertaken using image intensifier, approximately 10% of cases (16).
+If the neutral alignment of the great toe cannot be achieved with varus pressure on the toe then a percutaneous release of the fibular sesamoid ligaments and conjoined tendon of the adductor hallucis tendon is undertaken using image intensifier, in approximately 10% of cases (16).
 Neutral alignment of the toe with relocation of the sesamoids under the metatarsal head is then checked using the II.
 A stab incision is made adjacent to the medial proximal nail fold and a 1.8mm titanium wire is inserted superficial to the periosteum of the distal phalanx of the toe, stopping short of the medial eminence of the first metatarsal (Fig 1.).
 A 5mm extensile incision is made over the first MT neck, cutaneous nerves are carefully sought and if found avoided and the soft tissues are carefully spread down to bone.
 A mini periosteal elevator is passed around the first MT neck superiorly and inferiorly to create a deep soft tissue pouch to provide a safe working area for the burr.

 A 2 x 20 mm Shannon Burr (WG Healthcare, UK) on a console set at 50NM torque and 250 rpm is used to create a perpendicular hole in the first MT neck.
 This is angled distally towards the 3rd MT head and plantarward by 20 degrees (Fig 1).
 This is checked on II.
 A superior and inferior side cut are made to complete the chevron shape.
 The inferior limb is longer than the superior limb of the bony cut (Fig 2).
 The 1.8mm titanium wire is then advanced into the incision.
 Using a mosquito clip the wire is gently introduced into the intramedullary canal of the first MT.
 This causes lateral, distal and plantar displacement of the 1st MT head (Fig 3) thereby creating a three-dimensional correction of the deformity as seen in other described techniques (17) with good outcomes.
 The position is checked on the II machine and the wire is advanced to the base of the first MT.